VeeIsForVanana/myHTTPServer---Python/README.md

 # Welcome to myHTTPServer-Python

 This is an experimental HTTP Server project by me written in Python for the funzies.
-The main goal of this project is for me to better understand the Hypertext Transfer Protocol (HTTP).
+The main goal of this project is for me to better understand the HyperText Transfer Protocol (HTTP).
 It's been said that one great way to learn a language is to code an HTTP server in it, but for me, before I could do that I thought it'd be nice to write learn HTTP servers by coding in a language that I knew quite well.
 Hence, Python.

 ## Objectives